breastfeeding-scot/art/content/_index.md

 La Leche League in Scotland have planned three **free** events to celebrate the newest release of La Leche League International’s bestseller, The Art of Breastfeeding.

 The book has been updated by a team of four writers, including Jayne Joyce from LLLGB.
-Jayne will be at each of our events to discuss the book and its content with a local panelist.
+Jayne will be at each of our events to discuss the book and its content with a local panellist.

 Join us in: